XiaoxiaoWang87/LaneFinding/writeup.md

-**Finding Lane Lines on the Road**
+# Finding Lane Lines on the Road

-The goals / steps of this project are the following:
+### Goals

-* Make a pipeline that finds lane lines on the road
+1. Create a image processing pipeline that finds lane lines on the road.
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+2. Apply the lane finding pipeline to identify lane lines in video.
+3. Be familiar with simple image processing and edge detection techniques and their shortcomings in practice.

+---

+### Files for submission

 ---